ki-editor/merc/homepage/src/pitch2.md

 ## 10. **Implicit Array Accessor**

-Explicit array accessor should be replaced with implicit array accessor if it is the last descendant of a path, and the path value is scalar.
+Explicit array accessor should be replaced with implicit array accessor if it is the last descendant of a path.

 - Correct: